|Nutrition Facts (per serving)|

 - 3 tablespoons sliced chives

-- Bring about 6 cups of water to a boil in a saucepan.
-Place the rice noodle in a large bowl, pour the water over, use tongs or a fork to move the noodles about, stirring every minute or so, until they are quite pliable but not soft.
+Bring about 6 cups of water to a boil in a saucepan.
+Place the rice noodle in a large bowl, pour the water over, and use tongs or a fork to move the noodles about, stirring every minute or so until they are quite pliable but not soft.
 Drain the noodles and rinse them with cold water.